Skip to content

 • Note: Travel (plane, train, automobile) is NOT on this list and this is NOT considered a provoking risk factor

-• Testing: all specific testing for hereditary disorders and APS should be performed at least 4-6 weeks after an acute thrombotic event or discontinuation of anticoagulant/thrombolytic therapies to avoid interference
+• Testing: All specific testing for hereditary disorders and APS should be performed at least 4-6 weeks after an acute thrombotic event or discontinuation of anticoagulant/thrombolytic therapies to avoid interference.

-Antiphospholipid antibody syndrome (APLS)
+Antiphospholipid Antibody Syndrome (APLS)

 Background